thiagobtr/Clustering-News/README.md

 # Clustering-News
 #### Our goal this project is to categorize news articles based on their headlines and short descriptions
-#### We're to use naive bayes supervised learning and unsupervised Knn
+#### We're use naive bayes supervised learning and unsupervised KNN.

 #### Dataset source: https://www.kaggle.com/rmisra/news-category-dataset.